-Freelance Rates are hard to figure out.
-One of the main things people ask before they go freelance is how to work out their freelance consultant rate.
+Freelance rates can be hard to figure out and one of the main things people ask before they go freelance is how to work out their freelance consultant rate.

 Setting your freelance rates is difficult.
 Set your day rate too low and you have to work longer and harder to make a decent income.
 Set your day rate too high and you risk putting off potential clients and not seeing you have a full portfolio of work.